Chat Models

 Review this program and identify the following:

-• The chain is created using the chat model and the prompt.
+2. The chain is created using the chat model, the prompt and an output parser.

 python